 Due to the fast and ever developing world of technology, it’s essential for businesses and those who work in the field to keep abreast of the latest developments.
 For those looking to advance their skills and take advantage of the new opportunities the industry creates, studying part-time can be an ideal way to remain in touch with the industry whilst learning new skills.

 Northumbria University London provides part-time Masters programmes delivered over 9-18 weekends spread over a two year period in our central London campus.
-Our programmes include the MSc Computing and Information Technology and MSc Cyber Security, with start dates in January, June and September each year.
+Our programmes include the MSc Computer Science and MSc Cyber Security, with start dates in January, June and September each year.
 With multiple financing options available, including postgraduate financing and instalment plans available, studying for an MSc could be a great stepping stone to advance your career in tech.